hetznercloud/csi-driver/docs/kubernetes/README.md

 * `csi.hetzner.cloud/created-by=csi-driver`

 To add extra labels to all created volumes set `HCLOUD_VOLUME_EXTRA_LABELS` in the format `key=value,...`.
-This is also configurable from the helm chart by the value `controller.volumeExtraLabels`, e.g:
+This is also configurable from the Helm chart by the value `controller.volumeExtraLabels`, e.g:

 ```yaml
 controller: